 Bookkeeping and Taxes

-These seminars are free and are offered from 6-9pm so people can attend after work.
+These seminars are free and are offered to potential and existing entrepreneurs.

 Chamber of Commerce Partnership